Conspiracy theory: Attractions

-This third point is supported by research of Roland Imhoff, professor in Social Psychology at the Johannes Gutenberg University Mainz.
-The research suggests that the smaller the minority believing in a specific theory, the more attractive it is to conspiracy theorists.
+This third point is supported by the research of Roland Imhoff, professor of social psychology at the Johannes Gutenberg University Mainz.
+His research suggests that the smaller the minority believing in a specific theory, the more attractive it is to conspiracy theorists.
 Humanistic psychologists argue that even if a posited cabal behind an alleged conspiracy is almost always perceived as hostile, there often remains an element of reassurance for theorists.
-This is because it is a consolation to imagine that difficulties in human affairs are created by humans, and remain within human control.
+This is because it is a consolation to imagine that humans create difficulties in human affairs and remain within human control.
 If a cabal can be implicated, there may be a hope of breaking its power or of joining it.
 Belief in the power of a cabal is an implicit assertion of human dignity—an unconscious affirmation that man is responsible for his own destiny.

 People formulate conspiracy theories to explain, for example, power relations in social groups and the perceived existence of evil forces.
 Proposed psychological origins of conspiracy theorising include projection; the personal need to explain "a significant event [with] a significant cause;" and the product of various kinds and stages of thought disorder, such as paranoid disposition, ranging in severity to diagnosable mental illnesses.
 Some people prefer socio-political explanations over the insecurity of encountering random, unpredictable, or otherwise inexplicable events.
 According to Berlet and Lyons, "Conspiracism is a particular narrative form of scapegoating that frames demonized enemies as part of a vast insidious plot against the common good, while it valorizes the scapegoater as a hero for sounding the alarm".